LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/blended-accounts.md

 * Chat user: No changes to permissions are required.
 Once the user logins in, they will only see the chat workspace with the three relevant chat tabs (web visitors, web history, agents).

 {: .notice}
 This mode of operations is not best practice, we recommended working with fully dedicated agents.
 If you elect to work with agents with 2 logins, please note the performance and metrics of these agents will appear on 2 separate reports.

 ## Blended agents within the same shift

 Some brands elect to have agents taking both live chat and messaging concurrently.
 These agents are receiving both types of conversations in two separate workspace:
-Agent workspace for chat - for all chat conversations Enhanced agent workspace for messaging - for all messaging conversations
+Agent workspace for chat - for all chat conversations Enhanced agent workspace - for all messaging conversations

 The icons on the side bar will display notifications for incoming messages per workspace.
 ![](img/blended_accounts_same_shift.png)